raphlinus/ghilbert/README.md

 cargo run -- /tmp/out.gh
 ```

-This will spew a lot of diagnostics, and also generate a file
+This will spew a lot of diagnostics, and also generate an HTML file for
-called `out.html`.
+each proof in the `gen` directory.
+Note that to view these files
+you probably want a simple server like `python -m SimpleHTTPServer 8000`
+rather than using `file://` URL's, because the JavaScript interactivity
+features load further files using XMLHttpRequest.

 ## License